rafal0502/ti-dbscan/README.md

 access methods such as R*-tree.
 DBSCAN, nevertheless, is not able to cluster high dimensional data efficiently.

-Using the Triangle Inequality for Efficient Determination of Eps-Neighborhood
+##### Using the Triangle Inequality for Efficient Determination of Eps-Neighborhood
 ```
-(Triangle inequality property).
 For any three points p, q, r:

 distance(p,r) <= distance(p,q) + distance(q,r)